 Drawers full of winter clothes?
-Get those closets turned over and organized at the same time.
+Change over those closets and get them organized at the same time.

 This weather has been very confusing.
 Can it just please decide already what season it is?

 Meanwhile, the closets are overflowing with a combination of winter and summer clothing choices and honestly, you can’t find anything for the kids to wear.

 But, looking at the forecast today, it seems like winter is finally behind us.
 That’s it.
 It’s time to finally change over the closet.

 I suggest you only change over one child’s closet at a time as it can get overwhelming.
 You can probably take care of your babies and toddlers’ closets and drawers without them.
 But once they reach the age where you aren’t really sure what size they are and what fits you usually need the child with you as you change over.

 Also, remember that you can create wonderful memories of changing over the closet.
 Stay positive, compliment and make it fun.

 It’s after all so exciting to see clothing they haven’t worn (even if its hand me downs).

 *Empty out all the hanging onto the bed.
 It may sound extreme to you, but this is truly the only way to see what you have (and see the floor).